memmm/songr-webclient/README.md

 ## Style

 We use React Bootstrap, which is just a wrapper over Bootstrap.
-Emotion is used for more readable CSS - the React default CSS-in-JS is really crappy.
+SCSS style files are used for more readable CSS - the React default CSS-in-JS is really crappy.
 If you want syntax highlighting for the CSS, install VSCode plugin 'vscode-styled-components'.